ATTENTION: If you have an older nestling or nestlings that you believe is in

 At the Project:

-Nestlings continue to grow at an amazing rate.
+Nestlings continue to develop at an amazing rate.
 By day 12 or 13 many actually

 outweigh adults!
-Their body contour feathers are filling out.
-Their flight feathers are
+Their body contour feathers are maturing, and their flight feathers

-rapidly lengthening, although they are still significantly shorter than those of adults.
+are rapidly lengthening, though they are still significantly shorter than those of adults.

 And by day 16 their skeletons are nearing adult size.
 Your nestlings are starting to